U65535F/defer/README.md

-# 🧹 defer - C++ Implementation of Golang's defer Keyword
+# defer - C++ Implementation of Golang's defer Keyword
 Tiny C++ implementation of golang `defer` keyword. <br>
 A lightweight, header-only implementation that runs specific actions when the scope exits similar to the `defer` keyword in go, with optional execution based on success or failure inside that scope.
-This library emulates the functionality of `std::scope_exit` and its variants for the projects that utilize C++ versions before the C++23.
+This library emulates the functionality of `std::scope_exit` and its variants.

 ---
-## 🌟 **Features**
+## **Features**
 * Automatically run cleanup code on exiting a scope.
 * **Conditional Execution**:
   * **Always** Mode: Executes **regardless** of scope outcome.